forseti-security/forseti-security/_docs/_latest/configure/cloud-profiler/index.md

 ## Disabling Cloud Profiler

+*Important:* Once you have completed an analysis of your Forseti application, we recommend that you disable the Cloud Profiler.

 In your `main.tf` file, set the `cloud_profiler_enabled` variable in the Forseti Terraform module to `false`:

 ```